Skip to main content

 Deploy and connect

-Prepare the VPS, connect over SSH, and create a clean workspace before installing Claude Code and project-specific dependencies.
+Prepare the VPS, connect over SSH, update packages, and create a clean workspace before installing Claude Code and project-specific dependencies.

 Deploy the VPS

-Choose Ubuntu or another Linux distribution supported by Claude Code.
-Select the location closest to the user, app, API provider, or team where practical, and start with enough CPU, RAM, and storage for persistent background work.
+Choose Ubuntu, Debian, or another supported Linux path.
+Select the region closest to the user, team, repository services, application, or provider where practical.
+Start with enough CPU, RAM, and NVMe storage for repository work, dependency installs, logs, and build output.

 Connect over SSH